5.3. Memento

 # 2. Create account history of transactions with:

-# - `when: datetime` - date and time of a transaction
+# - `timestamp: datetime` - date and time of a transaction

 # - `amount: float` - transaction amount